Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This is typically done through various marketing tactics such as social media, email marketing, and search engine optimization, and the goal is to create interest and engagement that can ultimately lead to a sale.

-15. What is content marketing?
+15. What is Content Marketing?

 With the ultimate goal of driving profitable customer actions, content marketing is the strategic process of creating and distributing relevant and valuable content.